Close all images w/o the user prompt

 End With

-where is the mistake?
+where is the mistake?thank you

 Maurizio